Authentication

 Google OAuth

-Google OAuth lets your users sign in with their Google accounts.
+Google OAuth lets your users sign in with their Google Accounts.
 Forte manages the entire OAuth flow.
 Configure your Google OAuth Client ID on your project, and Forte handles the rest: token verification, user creation, deduplication, CAPTCHAs, and session management.

 - Forte verifies the token, creates or links the user, and returns a session token.